-Ken Ham, also known as the ayatollah of Kentucky and a purveyor of Fundamentalist ignorance, frequently writes articles about atheism.
-Several days ago, Ham asked and then answered the question, Why Do Atheists Care?
+Ken Ham, known as the ayatollah and grand poohbah of Kentucky and a purveyor of Fundamentalist ignorance, frequently writes articles about atheism.
+Several years ago, Ham asked and then answered the question, Why Do Atheists Care?
 Here is some of what this noted intellectual genius of young-earth creationism had to say:

 Atheists get very passionate when it comes to fighting biblical Christianity.
 If God doesn’t exist—and life has no ultimate meaning—why do they even care?